gregalletti/ACT_writeups/shellcode/README.md

 # gimme3bytes ![c](https://img.shields.io/badge/solved-success)
 ### Analysis
-This challenge is pretty much the same as multistage, but we have even more space in the buffer: as the name says, the buffer is only 3 bytes big.
+This challenge is pretty much the same as multistage, but we have even less space in the buffer: as the name says, the buffer is only 3 bytes big.

 The real problem is: if we want to do a syscall, just its translation is of 2 bytes (```0x0f``` and ```0x05```).
 So we must find a way to set up all the parameters in 1 byte!